2003 Sacagawea Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 S DCAM3,298,4393,133,51795%

-The 2003 Sacagawea Dollar marked a dramatic production shift, with Philadelphia and Denver each minting just 3,080,000 pieces—a fraction of the hundreds of millions produced in earlier years.
-This reduction reflected the coin’s transition from intended circulation currency to collector-exclusive distribution through mint sets and specially packaged rolls.
+The 2003 Sacagawea Dollar marked a dramatic production shift, with Philadelphia and Denver each minting just 3,080,000 pieces — a fraction of the hundreds of millions produced in the series’ early years.
+This reduction reflected the coin’s transition from intended circulation currency to exclusive numismatic distribution through mint sets and specially packaged rolls.

-The exceptional survival rates tell a compelling story about how these coins were treated.
-Both P and D mint marks show 99.026% survival, meaning virtually every coin struck remains in existence today.
-This remarkably high preservation rate directly results from collector handling rather than circulation use.
+The exceptional survival rates tell a compelling story about how these coins were handled.
+Both P and D mint marks show approximately 99% survival, meaning virtually every coin struck remains in existence today.
+This remarkably high preservation rate directly results from careful collector handling rather than circulation use.

-While these survival rates make 2003 issues readily available to collectors, the dramatically lower original mintages compared to 2000-2001 establish this year as a key date within the series for those building complete type sets.
+While these survival rates make 2003 issues readily available to collectors, the dramatically lower original mintages compared to 2000–2001 establish this year as a key transitional date within the series for those building complete collections.

 Also Read: Top 100 Rarest Silver Dollar Coins Worth Money (Most Expensive)